 Health and Food Benefits

-Private-sector and public-sector employees should both be equally entitled to health and food benefits.
+Private-sector and public-sector employees should be equally entitled to health and food benefits.
 Private-sector employees typically receive health benefits through their employers, while public-sector employees may receive health coverage from the government.
-Both types of employees should also be able to access food benefits that are made available by their employers or the government.
+Both types of employees should also be able to access food benefits made available by their employers or the government.

 Submitting to interrogation or investigation